In this article:

 - Regular checkups allow your periodontist to closely monitor your oral health and catch any sign of gum disease right at its onset.
 It is recommended to visit your dentist for a thorough checkup every 6 months at the very least.

-Moreover, if you have recently recovered from some form of gum disease, it is vital that you keep visiting your periodontist for regular follow-ups to prevent a recurrence.
+Moreover, if you have recently recovered from some form of gum disease, it is vital that you keep visiting your periodontist/dentist for regular follow-ups to prevent a recurrence.

 - Oil pulling is an age-old, Ayurvedic therapy that involves rinsing your mouth with an edible oil such as sesame oil, coconut oil, and olive oil, among others.

 You first have to swish the oil in your mouth for 5-10 minutes, and then spit it out.
 The swishing action may help dislodge and remove the harmful oral bacteria.

 Although there is some scientific support for the use of oil pulling to promote periodontal health, further studies are needed to conclusively establish the beneficial effects of this alternative practice.
 (4)(5)

 Note: Gum disease is a slow-progressing disease process that can result in serious periodontal damage if not treated properly and promptly.
 You are advised to go for a dental checkup as soon as you notice any of the common symptoms of periodontitis.

 Only a dentist will be able to assess the true extent of your problem and provide the appropriate treatment.

 You must follow your dentist’s advice and use the under-given home therapies merely as an adjunct to the prescribed treatment.